sourcecred/docs/docs/beta/plugins/discord.md

 with Discord APIs.

 Once you have created your application, click on the 'General Information' tab.
-You should see a `CLIENT ID` under the application name.
+You should see a `APPLICATION ID` under the application name.
 Copy this ID.
 You'll need it later.

 ### 4. Create Bot